 Forensic Science Technicians must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Forensic Science Technicians need abilities such as flexibility of closure, inductive reasoning, and deductive reasoning in order to perform their job at a high level.
+For example, Forensic Science Technicians need abilities such as inductive reasoning, flexibility of closure, and oral comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Forensic Science Technicians, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Forensic Science Technicians frequently use skills like writing, reading comprehension, and active listening to perform their job effectively.
+Forensic Science Technicians frequently use skills like reading comprehension, active listening, and writing to perform their job effectively.
 The list below shows several critical skills for Forensic Science Technicians, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.